milvus-io/milvus/docs/design_docs/drop_collection_release_resources_en.md

 **When dropping a collection**

-1. DataNode releases the flowgraph of this collection and drops all the data in buffer.
+1. DataNode releases the flowgraph of this collection and drops all the data in a buffer.
 2. DataCoord has no idea whether a collection is dropped or not.
     - DataCoord will make DataNode watch DmChannels of dropped collections.
     - Blob files will never be removed even if the collection is dropped.